 All GETSEC leaf functions are available in protected mode, including the compatibility sub-mode of IA-32e mode and the 64-bit sub-mode of IA-32e mode.
-Unless otherwise noted, the behavior of all GETSEC functions and interactions related to the authenticated code execution mode or measured environment are independent of IA-32e mode.
-This also applies to the interpretation of register widths passed as input parameters to GETSEC functions and to register results returned as output parameters.
+Unless otherwise noted, the behavior of all GETSEC functions and interactions related to the measured environment are independent of IA-32e mode.
+This also applies to the interpretation of register widths1 passed as input parameters to GETSEC functions and to register results returned as output parameters.